schifzt/nearby-tweet/README.md

 ## Usage
 1. Select a tweet.
-2. Right click on the tweet and select a "Contextual Bird's-eye" option.
+2. Right click on the tweet and select a "Nearby Tweet" option.

 ![capture](assets/capture1.png)